-For good winter bass fishing, shallow areas close to deep-water access and sunny days are vital factors.
+For good winter bass fishing, shallow areas close to deep-water access and sunny days are vital.
 In other words, smallmouth bass in winter prefer to gorge themselves on food close to their winter haunts in deep water and feed into the early afternoon, when sunlight penetration is most intense.

-Try to find warmer water, and this means typically deeper in the colder parts of the day and shallower in the warmer parts of the day.
+Try to find warmer water, typically deeper in the colder parts of the day and shallower in the warmer parts of the day.

 The four most common places I catch fish in the winter are:

 - Points are where the shoreline protrudes into the water.
 Bass naturally occupy these areas since they provide access to deeper water and become excellent ambush points for any prey vessel passing by.